jeffreyguenther/shiro/README.md

 The Shiro runtime is designed to be used as the computational engine for applications like parametric CAD tools, vector editors, and spreadsheets.
-The runtime provides an API for manipulating the runtime.
+The runtime provides an API to modify a program.

 #### Examples
 In `examples`, you'll find folders with example Shiro programs.
 Checked examples